wp-plugins/goodbye-captcha/readme.txt

 This plugin **does not use php Session**, so no conflict between GoodBye Captcha and any other plugins can occur.
 The plugin **does not require to install any additional php extensions**, you can run it 100% with your site configuration.
 GoodBye Captcha is compatible with any other WordPress plugin.
 If you prefer, you can use it with other captcha plugins for double spam protection.
 This plugin **does not perform requests to external APIs**.

-= Features avaibale in GoodBye Captcha Free version =
+= Features avaliable in GoodBye Captcha Free version =
 *   Comments form integration
 *   Register form integration
 *   Login form integration
 *   Forgot password form integration

-= Features avaibale in GoodBye Captcha Pro version =
+= Features avaliable in GoodBye Captcha Pro version =
 *   JetPack contact form integration  - JetPack contact form captcha replacement
 *   JetPack comments form integration - JetPack comments form captcha replacement
 *   BuddyPress registration form integration - BuddyPress registration form captcha replacement